 This town’s name alone qualifies it as an artsy town in California– but there’s more to the story than that.
 Harmony got its start as a dairy region in 1869 and was prosperous until the dairy was shut down in 1955.
 There was a resurgence in the 1970’s when counter-culture types moved in seeking a slower pace of life and a place to practice traditional crafts.

-- Visit the glass blowing works.
+- Visit the glass blowing works and pottery store.

 - Go wine tasting at Harmony cellars.

 - Add Harmony to a weekend getaway in Cayucos and explore more of the Central Coast.

 Venn diagram zone: Upscale new age with a boutique addiction.